gatling/mkt-gatling-docker-webinar/README.md

 # Gatling X Testcontainer

-This GitHub repository hosts the Gatling simulation and application from TestContainer that we showcased during our webinar featuring speakers @shelajev and @SamirPS.
+This GitHub repository hosts the Gatling simulation and application from TestContainer that we showcased during our webinar featuring speakers [Oleg Šelajev](https://github.com/shelajev) and [Samir Akarioh](https://github.com/SamirPS)

 ## Webinar Details